- This event has passed.

 Copies of Black Cowboys of Rodeo are available now at Magic City Books and will be for sale at the event.
-Mr. Cartwright and the cowboys featured in the book will sign copies at the conclusion of the event.
+The cowboys featured in the book will sign copies at the conclusion of the event.

 This event is free and open to the public.

 They ride horses, rope calves, buck broncos, ride and fight bulls, and even wrestle steers.
 They are Black cowboys, and the legacies of their pursuits intersect with those of America’s struggle for racial equality, human rights, and social justice.